gioblu/PJON/strategies/ThroughSerial/README.md

 **Medium:** Hardware/Software Serial port |
 **Pins used:** 1 or 2

 With ThroughSerial data link layer strategy, PJON can run through a software emulated or hardware Serial port.
-Thanks to this choice it is possible to leverage of virtually all the arduino compatible serial transceivers, like RS485, radio or infrared modules, still communicating with PJON.
+Thanks to this choice it is possible to leverage of virtually all the arduino compatible serial transceivers, like RS485, radio or infrared modules, still having PJON unchanged on top.

 ####Why PJON over Serial?
 Serial communication is an hardware integrated or software emulated data communication that can reach very fast communication speed but it includes only the data link layer; adding PJON on top of the Serial data link layer it is possible to leverage of the PJON protocol layer features like acknowledge, addressing, multiplexing, packet handling, 8-bit CRC and traffic control.